Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

-Generally, such algorithms are classified as ``visited states'' algorithms, because we collect statistics about the states as we visit them, and then update our information.
+Generally, such algorithms are classified as ``visited states'' algorithms, because we collect statistics about the states as we visit them, and then update our information (Figure~\ref{fig:EXEanalogy}).
 Consider the free energies of the physical states as holes/wells of some initially unknown depth.
-A fictitious random walker visits the different states labeled by $\mathbf{\lambda}$ as the simulation proceeds, dropping ``dirt'' into the wells, thus gradually building up the importance weights.
+A fictitious random walker visits the different states labeled by $k$ as the simulation proceeds, dropping ``dirt'' into the wells, thus gradually building up the importance weights.
 At the end of the simulation, when all states are visited equally, one counts how much much ``dirt'' the walker has added to each state's weight to achieve equal sampling.
-The negative logarithm of this weight simply the free energy of the state.
-This analogy is illustrated in Figure~\ref{fig:EXEanalogy}.
-The basic principle is similar to metadynamics, though rather than bias being calculated as a function of some collective coordinate, the bias is calculated as a function of the parameter (such as $\lambda$ or temperature) controlling the thermodynamic state.
+The negative logarithm of this weight is simply the free energy of the state.
+The basic principle is similar to metadynamics, so expanded ensemble, unlike \hyperlink{ref:ReplEx} {replica exchange}, can be considered in some ways an ``adaptive bias'' method, though rather than bias being calculated as a function of some collective coordinate, the bias is calculated as a function of the parameter that $k$ labels (such as $\lambda$ or temperature) that controls the thermodynamic state.